mattheww/gomill/gomill_docs/gomill_package.rst

   1 (0,0)  .  .  .  .  .
 (0,8)
      A  B  C  D  E  F  G  H  J

-There are functions in :mod:`~gomill.gomill_common` to convert between these coordinates and the conventional (``T19``\ -style) notation.
+There are functions in :mod:`~gomill.common` to convert between these coordinates and the conventional (``T19``\ -style) notation.

 Gomill is designed to work with square boards, up to 25x25 (which is the upper